 The company provides information on the situation of the company at the same time and on an equal footing to institutional investors, shareholders, financial analysts, business partners, employees, and the interested public by regular, transparent, and up-to-date communication.
 All significant information, such as ad hoc releases and press releases, as well as presentations given at analysts’ conferences, all financial reports, and the financial calendar are published on the Schaeffler Group’s website.
 Investor Relations maintains close contact with shareholders on an ongoing basis.

 Shareholders exercise their rights at the annual general meeting.
 The annual general meeting passes resolutions on granting discharge to the Board of Managing Directors and the Supervisory Board, appropriating retained earnings, capital transactions, amendments to the company’s articles of association, and appointing auditors.
 It has to be held during the first eight months of each year.

 It was agreed with Schaeffler AG’s auditors that the Chairman of the Supervisory Board and the chairman of the audit committee would be informed promptly of any grounds for disqualification or indications of bias arising during the audit to the extent they are not remedied immediately.
-It was also agreed that the auditors would report on all findings and events arising during the performance of their audit that are significant to the responsibilities of the Supervisory Board.
+It was also agreed that the auditors would report on all findings and events coming to their attention during the performance of their audit that are significant to the responsibilities of the Supervisory Board.
 Under the agreement, the auditors have to inform the Supervisory Board and note in their long-form audit report if, during the course of the audit, they become aware of any facts rendering the declarations on the German Corporate Governance Code issued by the Board of Managing Directors and the Supervisory Board inaccurate.
 The audit committee monitors the auditors’ independence.
-In a letter dated March 10, 2016, the auditors have issued a binding independence letter for the year ended December 31, 2016.
+In a letter dated March 02, 2017, the auditors have issued a binding independence letter for the year ended December 31, 2017.